Blueberry Chia Overnight Oats

 I’m no stranger to overnight oats — I jumped on the bandwagon last year and have never looked back.

 I had an a-ha moment when I made this Cherry Chia Pudding.
-I wondered what the outcome would be if I added chia seeds to overnight oats.
+I wondered what the outcome would be if I added chia seeds to my oats.

 Let’s just say that I’ll never make overnight oats without them again.
-The chia seeds add such a great texture, and will keep your overnight oats from being too thin and soupy.
+The chia seeds add such a great texture, and will keep them from being too thin and soupy.

 What are overnight oats?